 Mixing up part and whole

-When you ask what percent one number is of another, the smaller quantity is often the part and the reference total is the whole.
+When you ask what percent one number is of another, the part and whole must be in the correct order.

 Confusing percent with percentage points